I have a Facebook page and a LinkedIn group named Anglo-Burmese Culture, which is my heritage when I came to Canada as a

 Before my scholarly career, I was a Reg.
 Nurse and a Nurse Manager in Toronto.
 Being part of a health care team was wonderful when we positioned the patient/client at the centre.

 As a Ph.D. in Sociology, my interest is in advocacy, trauma such as -Vicarious traumatization in human service professions, Employment equity for racial minorities and Health and Human Rights.
 Refugees in Kurdistan and their trauma.

 Current research is in the area of Anglo-Burmese culture and how it is different from our Anglo-Indian cousins from India – The Anglo Indians have a strong Diaspora worldwide.

 The term Anglo-Burmese refers to Eurasians of European and indigenous peoples of Burma from 1826.
 This group can be viewed as a distinct community.
 After 1937, included Anglo-Indian residents in Burma whose children were born in Burma.
 The European element included, aside from the English, other European influence, chiefly Greeks, the Dutch, Scandinavians, Irish (who left their country due to the Great Famine), Germans, Austrians, the French, the Portuguese, Italians, and Russians.
 Armenians, Syrian, Egyptians, and the Anglo-Indian were also represented among Anglo-Burmans as well as a mix of Baghdadi Jews.

 What a wonderful mixture.
-For our family – Indian, English, Burmese, Mon, Chinese, Irish, Scotish, Portuguese, maybe Spanish.
+For our extended family – Indian, English, Burmese, Mon, Chinese, Irish, Scotish, Portuguese, maybe Spanish.